SimoneAstarita/queer_NLP_bib/README.md

 This repository does not contain:
 - papers from outside of NLP (e.g. linguistics, sociology, gender studies, ...)
-- papers that don't explicityl mention the queer community or subsets of the queer community
+- papers that don't explicitly mention the queer community or subsets of the queer community

 ## Coreference Resolution